wkillerud/some-sass/docs/src/contributing/debugging.md

 ## Launch web extension

 This opens a new window of Visual Studio Code running as a [web extension host][exthost].
 Open the Sass project you're using to test in the extension host window.
-If you don't have one you can open the folder `vscode-extension/test/fixtures/` in this repository.
+If you don't have one you can find several `workspace/` directories inside `vscode-extension/test/e2e/` in this repository.

 Find `browser-server.js` in the `vscode-extension/dist/` folder to set breakpoints.